- Research and Publications

 - About the EAO

 Honorary membership of the EAO is awarded to world-leading experts who have made an outstanding contribution to the field.
-It is the highest honour that the organisation can bestow, and consequently only five individuals have received the recognition thus far.
+It is the highest honour that the organisation can bestow, and consequently only six individuals have received the recognition thus far.